 4. Parties will sign an Agreement to Mediate and must return at least 24 hours before the session.

 Coaching sessions are due in full at the time of booking.
 An intake form and coaching agreement will be sent to you and due before the initial session.

 Please book a free initial phone consultation to discuss questions not addressed here.
 All legal concerns must be handled with a licensed attorney.

 Still have questions?
 Book a free phone consultation.

-Family Mediation: Only the adult parties at conflict (up to 4 adult parties).
-No minor children:
+Family Mediation: Only the adult parties at conflict, up to 4 adults.